RubySpeeders/spotify-clone/README.md

 - Filter songs
   - I used the .filter() function built into JS.
 - Album art

   - I used the `<Image/>` component from Next.js and used a picture from Unsplash.

+  \*\*note: I also added some comments in the code for functions, which I did not add here.

 ### Engineering Optimizations